 2. Candlelight Tavern

 Sports, alcohol, bar games, and greasy food- the Candlelight Tavern has all of the hallmarks of a good dive joint.

-There’s no gimmick here which makes the Candlelight Tavern stand out from other choices on this list, however it doesn’t need one.
+There’s no gimmick here which makes the Candlelight Tavern stand out from other choices on this list, however, it arguably doesn’t need one.
 The presentation might be standard, but the execution is second to none.
 It’s got a very old school vibe and attitude, it’s a place you come to drink.
 This one offers the classic, fan-favorite dive bar food consisting of greasy grub, friendly hospitality (think family reunion nightcap), plus a full gamut of bar games.
 This place definitely makes the best dive bars in Denver.

 3. Lakeview Lounge

 When it comes to any eating establishment, dive or not, it’s all about location, location, location.
 As one can expect given it’s name, Lakeview Lounge occupies some pretty prime real estate overlooking nearby Sloan’s Lake.